-Section 3: A table with a prioritized list of projects and total cost and Government portion (in dollars) for each.
+Section 3: A table with a prioritized list of projects and total cost and Federal government share (in dollars) for each.

 Section 4: A description of any existing programs or arrangements, if any, which will be used to supplement or leverage the federal grant assistance.

-(a) That the shipyard facility for which a grant is sought is located in a single geographical location in or near a maritime community and (i) the shipyard facility has no more than 600 production employees, or (ii) the shipyard facility has more than 600 production employees, but less than 1,200 production employees (the shipyard officer must certify to one or the other of (i) or (ii));
+(a) That the shipyard facility for which a grant is sought is in a single geographic location and (i) the shipyard facility has no more than 600 production employees, or (ii) the shipyard facility has more than 600 production employees, but less than 1200 production employees (the shipyard officer must certify to one or the other of (i) or (ii));

 (b) That the applicant has the authority to carry out the proposed project; and

 (c) In accordance with the Department of Transportation’s regulation restricting lobbying, 49 CFR Part 20, that the applicant has not, and will not, make any prohibited payments out of the requested grant.
 Certifications are not required to be notarized.

 Section 6: Unique entity identifier of shipyard’s parent company (when applicable): Data Universal Numbering System (DUNS + 4 number) (when applicable).

 Section 7: The most recent year-end audited, reviewed or compiled financial statements, prepared by a certified public accountant (CPA), per U.S. generally accepted accounting principles (not tax-based accounting financial statements).
 If CPA prepared financial statements are not available, provide the most recent financial statement for the entity.
 Do not provide tax returns.

 Section 8: Statement regarding the relationship between applicants and any parents, subsidiaries or affiliates, if any such entity is going to provide a portion of the match.